jhidding/adhesion-code/adhesion_example.md

 rsvg-convert     ≥2.40     Convert SVG files.
 ------------------------------------------------------------------------------

 All of these packages are available in the Debian GNU/Linux package repositories.
+Install instructions are included in the repository at [https://github.com/jhidding/adhesion-code](https://github.com/jhidding/adhesion-code).

 ## Literate programming